-When news broke that Friends was coming to Netflix, I was as giddy as any other red-blooded American.
-I may be an outrageous snob when it comes to film and television, but who's not basic when it comes to that show?
-Growing up, Friends was like the pop song I never got sick of.
-I got the haircut.
-I worshiped Ross and Rachel.
+I may be an outrageous snob when it comes to film and television, but who's not basic when it comes to Friends?
+Like any good, self-respecting millennial I grew up on a steady diet of Friends reruns.
+I got "The Rachel" haircut.
+I rooted for Ross and Rachel to end up together.
 And, I laughed my ass off at Fat Monica.

 Fat Monica is one of the longest-running jokes in the series.
 She first appears in season two.
-The gang sits around watching an old home movie — like one does with their friends — and teenaged Monica appears, sandwich in hand.
+The gang sits around watching an old home film — like one does with their friends — and teenage Monica appears, sandwich in hand.
 She's so large that she doesn't even fit in the frame.
 "Shoot, I got mayonnaise on you!" she says, hugging Rachel.
 The audience roars.

 Fat Monica appears in just four episodes over the course of the 10-season series, but she is referenced in nearly half.
 Her sight gags have been meme-ified en masse — lip licking, eating ice cream by the tub, or talking with a full mouth — and many a-tumblr has been devoted to GIFs of Fat Monica's goofiest faces.
 Each of the four episodes ends with Courteney Cox dancing solo in a fat suit, holding a doughnut in her hand.